Ezra–Nehemiah: Expulsion of gentiles in Ezra–Nehemiah

+Due to the inconsistent rhetoric, Olyan sees that it may be possible to identify stages in the development of the anti-alien polemic.
+The earliest two ideas would be that priestly intermarriages defile the priestly lineage, and that the presence of foreigners in holy places makes the holy places "ritually" impure.
+The "moral" pollution associated with foreigners and intermarriage with them, and the idea that the Israelites should be separated from them would be a later development.

-Another scholar, Paul Heger, takes a different stance on the expulsion of the Gentiles in Ezra–Nehemiah.
-According to Heger, Ezra's motive for expelling Gentile women and their offspring was because at the time leaders believed that the identity of the Israelites did not depend of the ethnicity of their mothers, but depended on the seed of their fathers.
-The motive behind prohibiting intermarriage with all Gentile women was due to the danger of assimilation resulting from the influence of social interaction with the surrounding nations.
+Paul Heger takes a different stance on the expulsion of the gentiles in Ezra–Nehemiah.
+According to Heger, Ezra's motive for expelling gentile women and their offspring was a belief that the identity of the Israelites did not depend of the ethnicity of their mothers, but on the seed of their fathers.
+The motive behind prohibiting intermarriage with all gentile women was due to the danger of assimilation resulting from the influence of social interaction with the surrounding nations.
 The expulsion of the foreign women and their offspring was directed in order to preserve the purity of the Israelite "holy seed".
 Thus, Ezra did not introduce the idea of matrilineal identity.

 Katherine Southwood emphasizes that Ezra and Nehemiah are similar in their views of intermarriage in that both Ezra and Nehemiah allude to the Deuteronomic text in their narratives, and believe intermarriage to be a type of transgression.
 There are other similar nuances that lead some scholars to believe that they are from a similar source.
 However, there are also differences in the two sources that should not be forgotten.
 Firstly, the intermarriage debate is between different classes of people, each of which is trying to reserve their sense of ethnicity.
 Ezra argues that marriage with non-exilic Jews is a transgression, and Nehemiah emphasizes that marriage to non-Jews is a sin.
 Even though this book says specific groups, the book of Ezra prohibits all exogamy.
 According to Christine Hayes, Ezra is concerned about the holy seed being profaned since he believes God has chosen his people as being holy.
 Since anyone that is not inside of the chosen group is considered not holy, it would be sinful to marry and reproduce with them, according to Ezra.
 Scholars also believe that there were further political reasons behind Nehemiah's protest against intermarriage, and Ezra had a variety of different reasons.
 In either case, these two viewpoints on intermarriage with exogamous groups have differences, but ultimately, each is trying to promote and protect the ethnicity of their own group.